elisabethkoert/FEATHER/docs/User-Guide/FAQ.md

 This means you called a function that expects `enablecache` to be `'on'`, but it is currently set to `'off'`.
 This is a safety mechanism, not a bug.

 **Fix:** run `enablecache on` before the command that failed, then try again.
-See [[How FEATHER Works (Big Picture)|User-Guide-How-FEATHER-Works]] for what caching actually means.
+See [How FEATHER Works (Big Picture)](./How-FEATHER-Works.md) for what caching actually means.
 Changing the caching behaviour may fix a lot of other issues as well.

 ---
 ## Calibration issues: e.g. "no calibration file found for this recording" / "multiple calibration files found for this recording"